PuttaSathvik16/trybetter-merchant-intelligence-platform/README.md

 ## About This Project

-Built by **[Your Name]** as a portfolio project targeting a Data Analyst / Data Engineering role at TryBetter (Better Payments).
+Built by **Sathvik Putta** as a portfolio project targeting a Data Analyst / Data Engineering role at TryBetter (Better Payments).
 The project demonstrates:

 - End-to-end data pipeline design (Extract, Transform, Load)
 - Statistical analysis and anomaly detection on financial data